Nealium104/trumpet-hero/readme.md

 - [ ] I need to do a canvas tutorial
 - [ ] I need to create some logic for converting notes into fingerings (do I really, or is this just trumpet brain?)
 - [ ] I need to figure out how I'm going to store the data for a song/exercise

+## 2025-11-27
+There will be a few parts.
+First, we need game logic separate from the canvas logic.
+We want to basically determine state from the logic at the beginning of every frame.

+We will want to grow/change color of the circles when they're touched.
+That impllies that we'll want to move the color and size logic out of the regular initial config and have it in the actual circles themselves.

+To change colors, I could have a "grow" function that loops through on every frame, limiting when the size gets too high.